KorArty24/VdieoOnDmenad_/readme.md

 the Admin database write service is being refactored to implement direct use of Entity Framework, thus violating the DRY principle.
 The second branch is being written to rebuild the app according to DDD principles.
-In progress...
+To login to the admin section use the credentials of the first user from /VOD.Database/Migrations/SampleUserData In progress...